Close

 • Active-duty members with a spouse enrolled in a postsecondary institution on a full-time basis

-• Guard or reserve members on active duty with a spouse enrolled in a postsecondary institution on a full-time basis
+• National Guard or reserve members on active duty with a spouse enrolled in a postsecondary institution on a full-time basis

 Child care provider eligibility